Ahh, where to begin.

 I grew up playing sports my whole life.
 I know what it feels like to score a game-winning goal, and I know what it feels like accomplish something you worked hard for.
 And, consequently, I know what it feels like when an injury takes that away.

 Medically speaking – and this is a technical term – it stinks.
 We all deserve to live as large and real a life as possible and being active is one of the significant components.
 So I made it my mission to help achieve this.
-I discovered early on that healing you wasn’t something I could do alone.
+I discovered early on that truly solving problems wasn’t something I could do alone.
 We have to work together.
-I offer therapies to jump-start your progress and; ultimately, provide the strategies that will empower you to take responsibility for your recovery of function, which will get you back on your way to pain-free living.
-Furthermore, I will coach you how to not only recover, but perform better at your sport or activity than you did before.
+I utilize a movement assessment for gathering relevant information to understand your problem and; ultimately, offer the strategies that will empower you to take responsibility for your recovery of function, which will get you back on your way to pain-free living.
+Furthermore, I will coach you how to not only recover but perform better at your sport or activity than you did before.

 Outside of the center, I practice what I preach.
 I’m totally into sports and experimenting with a myriad of exercises and movements.
-I’m also a bit of a foodie and have a passion for devising new recipes, which I share on my patient newsletter from time-to-time.
+I’m also a bit of a foodie and have a passion for devising new recipes, which I share on our newsletter from time-to-time.
+Most of all, I’m a sap that loves spending time with his family.

-I’m a native of West Bloomfield, MI, and I now live in Plymouth with my wife, Liz, and our new human alarm clock, Charlie.
+I’m a native of West Bloomfield, MI, now living in Plymouth with my wife, Liz, and our human alarm clocks, Charlie and Bennett.